adrianB1996/sparql_wikidata/problem.md

         3 July 1962
     ```

+    - This raises two issues:

+    - I need to calculate birth date from dd/month/year
-    - This raises two issues I need to categorise the question.
+    - I need to categorise the question.
 I can do this by rule based approach or I could use a tinyLLM?
 I have a script already made.
-I'm really tempted to just check if I could get tinyLLMs to do this.
+I'm really tempted to just check if I could get tinyLLMs to do this but it is over kill for the required solution.
+(Maybe add it on with a dash frontend if I have some extra time.)